Modeling and interpolation of the ambient magnetic field by Gaussian processes: Efficient GP modeling of the magnetic field

 This means that for a test input location $\vect{x}_*$ we get predictions for the mean and the variance of the magnetic field which are given by

 and conditional on the data observed up to observation $i$.
 Writing out the conditioning on $\mathcal{D}$ was stripped in the earlier sections for brevity.

-Here we do not consider optmization of the hyperparameters $\vectb{\theta}$.
+Here we do not consider optimization of the hyperparameters $\vectb{\theta}$.
 The marginal likelihood can be evaluated through the recursion, but in an online setting we suggest optimizing the hyperparameters with some initial batch early in the data collection and then re-optimizing them later on if necessary.

 Algorithm~\ref{alg:sequential} presents the scheme of how to apply the equations in practice.
 The inputs are virtually the same as for the batch algorithm, but now the hyperparameters $\vectb{\theta}$ are considered known.
 The current estimate can be returned after each iteration loop.
+The computational complexity of the sequential modeling approach scales as $\mathcal{O}(m^3)$ per update and thus has a total computational complexity of $\mathcal{O}(nm^3)$, but a memory scaling (if intermediate results are not stored) of $\mathcal{O}(m^2)$.